Skip to content

 The team are based out of Westminster, Croydon, Brent and Ilford Ambulance stations.

-The APP-CC function allows for 24 hour a day cover and there will usually be around three to five APP-CCs on shift to respond across the entirety of the Service’s geographical area.
+The APP-CC function allows for 24 hour a day cover and there will usually be around three to five APPs-CCs on shift to respond across the entirety of the Service’s geographical area.

 There will also be one APP-CC in our Emergency Operations Centre (EOC).

-The APP-CC in the EOC will monitor 999 calls to see where the skills of their fellow advanced paramedics could be required and will dispatch the APP-CCs who are in response cars to patients.
+The APPs-CC in the EOC will monitor 999 calls to see where the skills of their fellow advanced paramedics could be required and will dispatch the APPs-CC who are in response cars to patients.

 They can also speak to callers to provide clinical advice and to learn more about the patient’s condition to make a judgement on whether an APP-CC should be dispatched.